Sylvie Benzoni, mathematician and director of Maison Poincaré: “The connections between math and the arts are innumerable”

 French Touch: La Maison Poincaré opened on a historic site.
 Could you introduce us to this place?

-Sylvie Benzoni: A stone's throw from the Pantheon, it is a campus built from the beginning of the 20th century on the site of a former convent bought by the University of Paris in order to establish several institutes.
-Housed in the former physical chemistry laboratory of physicist Jean Perrin, Nobel Prize winner in 1926, the Maison Poincaré is next to the Marie Curie Radium Institute, built just before the 1914 war, the Oceanography Institute, the Laboratory of physico-chemical biology and the Henry Poincaré Institute of which the museum is a part.
+Sylvie Benzoni: A stone's throw from the Pantheon, it is a campus built from the beginning of the 20th century on the site of a former convent bought by the University of Paris in order to establish several institutes there.
+Housed in the former physical chemistry laboratory of physicist Jean Perrin, Nobel Prize winner in 1926, the Maison Poincaré is therefore next to the Marie Curie Radium Institute, built just before the war of 1914, the Institute of Oceanography, the Laboratory of Physicochemical Biology and the Henry Poincaré Institute of which the museum is a part.

 FT: A mecca for maths where numbers dominate?

-SB: It is simplistic to say that math is the science of numbers.
+SB: It is reductive to say that maths is the science of numbers.
 The discipline is much broader.
-In the first room of the museum, we created a metro map which aims to display all the variety and breadth of mathematics as well as all the interconnections between their different fields.
-We can see, for example, a number district in which there is a “number theory” station on a line called “arithmetic”.
-There is also the shapes area since, along with numbers, this is how children enter maths.
-There is also the variation district, where we deal with what varies depending on time or position, a hazard district which concerns all phenomena linked to chance, and then two more mysterious districts for the public that are that of structures, extremely important in mathematics, and that of foundations, what mathematics is based on.
+In the first room of the museum, a metro map has been created that aims to display all the variety and breadth of mathematics as well as all the interconnections between their different fields.
+For example, you can see a numbers district in which there is a "number theory" station on a line called "arithmetic".
+There is also the forms district since, with numbers, this is how children enter maths.
+There is also the variations district, where we deal with what varies according to time or position, a randomness district that concerns all phenomena linked to chance, and then two more mysterious districts for the public: the structures district, extremely important in mathematics, and the foundations district, which is what maths is based on.

 FT: One of the reasons for this museum is to combine mathematics with the arts.
 Where does this momentum come from?

-SB: The Henri Poincaré Institute holds a collection of around 600 mathematical objects.
-These objects mostly date from the 19th century.
-They were designed for educational purposes so that students, particularly those from the neighboring École Normale Supérieure, could practice these geometric shapes illustrating mathematical equations.
-These objects later fell into disuse as other types of geometries emerged.
-These objects as we see them induce false ideas.
-Mathematicians have therefore gradually forgotten them.
+SB: The Henri Poincaré Institute holds a collection of about 600 mathematical objects.
+Most of these objects date back to the 19th century.
+They were designed for educational purposes so that students, particularly those at the nearby École Normale Supérieure, could practice on these geometric shapes that illustrated mathematical equations.
+These objects then fell into disuse as other types of geometry emerged.
+These objects as we see them induced misconceptions.
+So mathematicians gradually forgot about them.
 Until artists like Man Ray and Max Ernst rediscovered them.
-Their discovery by Man Ray in a forgotten wardrobe at the Sorbonne was the subject of a film in 2019, “Man Ray and the Shakespearean Equations”, in which we see an archive of the artist explaining the inspiration he found in these “equation objects”.
-We hear him say, in slightly clumsy French, that he likes mysteries and not so much solutions...
-In the end he didn't care about trying to understand what these objects mean.
+Their discovery by Man Ray in a forgotten cupboard at the Sorbonne was the subject of a 2019 film, “Man Ray and the Shakespearean Equations,” in which we see an archive of the artist explaining the inspiration he found in these “equation objects.”
+We hear him say, in somewhat clumsy French, that he likes mysteries and not so much solutions...
+Ultimately he didn't care about trying to understand what these objects meant.
 It was their shapes that interested him.

 Gallery | MODELING space ©Institut Henri Poincaré, Paris / Atelier Novembre, du&ma, Thibaut Voisin